TarangJ/aws-wordpress-deployment/README.md

 # aws-wordpress-deployment

-Automate the setup of WordPress on AWS with this Bash script designed for Amazon Linux instances.
+Automate the setup of WordPress on AWS with Bash script.

 ## Overview